-It’s a no-brainer for most website designers that your finished product needs to look and work on every type and size of device.
+It’s a no-brainer for most website designers that your finished product needs to look and work on every type and size of the device.
 Gone are the days of creating multiple designs to accomplish the same goal.

 It all comes down to choosing a responsive or adaptive design model to achieve a consistent website design at any size.

 But what’s the difference between responsive and adaptive?
 Are they really just the same thing?
 Let’s take a look and explain everything you need to know.